 Take a story's temperature by studying its tone.
 Is it hopeful?
 Cynical?
 Snarky?
 Playful?

-Heavier than you'd expect from a comedy…
+Heavier than You'd Expect from a Comedy…

-The real focus of the play is prejudice and oppression of minorities, whether by gender, sexual orientation, or class.
+The real focus of the play is the prejudice against and oppression of minorities, whether by gender, sexual orientation, or class.
 Shakespeare chooses not to deal with these hot-button issues in a heavy-handed way, so he errs on the side of laughing at life's absurdities.